aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/working-with-operators/_index.md

 This topic explains how to use operators with Aspose.PDF.
 The selected example adds an image into a PDF file to illustrate the concept.
 To add an image in a PDF file, different operators are needed.
 This example uses [GSave](https://reference.aspose.com/pdf/java/com.aspose.pdf.operators/GSave), [ConcatenateMatrix](https://reference.aspose.com/pdf/java/com.aspose.pdf.operators/ConcatenateMatrix), [Do](https://reference.aspose.com/pdf/java/com.aspose.pdf.operators/Do), and [GRestore](https://reference.aspose.com/pdf/java/com.aspose.pdf.operators/GRestore).

-- The [GSave](https://reference.aspose.com/pdf/java/com.aspose.pdf.operators/GSave) operator saves the PDF’s current graphical state.
+- The [GSave](https://reference.aspose.com/pdf/java/com.aspose.pdf.operators/GSave) operator saves the PDF's current graphical state.
 - The This topic explains how to use operators with Aspose.PDF.
 The selected example adds an image into a PDF file to illustrate the concept.
 To add an image in a PDF file, different operators are needed.
 This example uses [GSave](https://reference.aspose.com/pdf/java/com.aspose.pdf.operators/GSave), [ConcatenateMatrix](https://reference.aspose.com/pdf/java/com.aspose.pdf.operators/ConcatenateMatrix), [Do](https://reference.aspose.com/pdf/java/com.aspose.pdf.operators/Do), and [GRestore](https://reference.aspose.com/pdf/java/com.aspose.pdf.operators/GRestore).
  (concatenate matrix) operator is used to define how an image should be placed on the PDF page.
 - The [Do](https://reference.aspose.com/pdf/java/com.aspose.pdf.operators/Do) operator draws the image on the page.